Major airline CEOs call for summit to speed UK-US travel

-"The airline industry needs adequate lead time to establish a plan for restarting air services, including scheduling aircraft and crews for these routes as well as for marketing and selling tickets," said the letter signed by the CEOs of American Airlines (AAL.O) , Delta Air Lines (DAL.N), United Airlines (UAL.O), British Airways, Virgin Atlantic and JetBlue Airways (JBLU.O).
+“The airline industry needs adequate lead time to establish a plan for restarting air services, including scheduling aircraft and crews for these routes as well as for marketing and selling tickets,” said the letter signed by the CEOs of American Airlines , Delta Air Lines, United Airlines , British Airways, Virgin Atlantic and JetBlue Airways .
+(Reporting by David Shepardson Editing by Chizu Nomiyama)

 Our Standards: The Thomson Reuters Trust Principles.